lgsvl/simulator/Docs/docs/controllable-plugins.md

 [![](images/controllables-build.png)](images/full_size_images/controllables-build.png)

 The bundle named `controllable_XXX` will be placed in the `AssetBundles/Controllables` folder.
-If running the binary, this folder is included in the downloaded .zip.
+If building the binary, this folder is included in the downloaded .zip.

+See [build instructions](build-instructions) for more details.

 **Creating controllable plugin**